clickpulp/ags-modules/docs/guistack.md

 * Players expect the back button to work consistently
 * You don't have to manually track which menu to return to
 * Gamepad users get their cursor positioned correctly when returning to previous menus
+* Previous GUIs can stay visible but non-clickable (useful for overlay dialogs)
+* Automatic mouse history management when navigating with controller

 ## Dependencies